Probate Made Simple

 Personal Representative

-An individual appointed by the court to manage the probate process, including asset distribution and debt payment.
+An individual appointed by the court to manage the probate process, including asset identification, debt payment, and distribution to heirs according to the will or state law.

 Intestate

-When a person dies without a valid will, leading to asset distribution according to state law.
+When a person dies without a valid will, leading to asset distribution according to Florida state law rather than the deceased’s expressed wishes.

 Will

-A legal document expressing a person’s wishes regarding the distribution of their property after death.
+A legal document expressing a person’s wishes regarding the distribution of their property after death and the management of their estate.

 When Limited Probate Works Best: